Ashley0909/DG-CoLearn/README.md

 ---

 ## Running Code

 We can run the program using:
 `python3 main.py $dataset$`

 where
-`dataset`:  datasets, options are {bitcoinOTC, UCI, Brain, DBLP3, DBLP5, Reddit}
+`dataset`:  datasets, options are {bitcoinOTC, UCI, DBLP3, DBLP5, Reddit}

 Example Experiments